 Audit Defense - TaxAudit will professionally defend a covered federal or state income tax audit or notice from the time of the first notice to its completion, subject to the Audit Defense Plan Limitations and Exclusions described below.
-This includes any Audit that arises during the Period of Membership as defined on the membership certificate.
-All scheduling of appointments, telephone calls and correspondence will be handled by the assigned Audit Representative.
+This includes any Audit that arises during the Period of Membership.
+All scheduling of appointments, telephone calls and correspondence will be handled by the assigned Audit Representatives.
 We will meet or correspond with the auditor on your behalf and will defend you through the highest level of appeals, subject to the terms herein.

 Our Responsibility: We are responsible to provide you with professional Audit Defense service.